zonca/zonca.dev/posts/2022-03-31-jetstream2_jupyterhub.md

 ---
+aliases:
+- /2022/03/jetstream2_jupyterhub
+categories:
+- kubernetes
+- jupyterhub
+- jetstream2
+date: '2022-03-31'
 layout: post
+slug: jetstream2-jupyterhub
 title: Deploy JupyterHub on Jetstream 2 on top of Kubernetes
-categories: [kubernetes, jupyterhub, jetstream2]
-slug: jetstream2-jupyterhub

 ---

 This tutorial is a followup to: [Deploy Kubernetes on Jetstream 2 with Kubespray 2.18.0](https://zonca.dev/2022/03/kubernetes-jetstream2-kubespray.html), so I'll assume Kubernetes is already deployed with a default storageclass.